Hull City 1-1 Burnley

 Nevertheless, Burnley, who move up to 11th, battled well to earn only their second away point of the season.

-They have chances to earn more in their next three league games as they only play away from home in March - at Swansea, Liverpool and fellow strugglers Sunderland.
+They have chances to earn more in their next three league games as they only play away from home in March - at Swansea, Liverpool and Sunderland.

 Man of the match - Tom Huddlestone (Hull City)